veganprimate/CotCPort/customqsts_en.md

 5. Add the actual event(s).
    - Add the `EventList` row.
-   - Create the event JSON asset under the matching `Event/` subfolder.
+   - Create the event asset under the matching `Event/` subfolder.
    - Wire the event ID into `QuestTaskList`, `NpcTalkList_*`, `StoryBookList`, or wherever the scene is launched.

 6. Attach the quest to world content.